ansible/ansible-container/docs/rst/reference/shipit/openshift.rst

 .. program:: ansible-container shipit openshift

-The ``ansible-container shipit kube`` command creates an Ansible playbook and role to deploy your application on OpenShift.
+The ``ansible-container shipit openshift`` command creates an Ansible playbook and role to deploy your application on OpenShift.
 The playbook and role are created in the ansible directory.
 The name of the playbook is *shipit_openshift.yml*, and the name of the role is *<project_name>_openshift* and can be found in the roles directory.